kirjavascript/Flex2/README.md

 ## Sprites

 The Sprites tab gives an overview of your full object's data, allowing you to change sprites or reorder them by dragging and dropping.
+Each sprite will autozoom out to best fit the mapping for it in the frame.

 ## Importing